Ngermid

 Ngermid is a village in Koror, Palau, bordering Nikko Bay.
 The nearby Itungelbai river runs from its source in Ngermid through a short, narrow gorge to the sea.

 Tourism

 Ngermid is popular for its scattered beautiful islands and beautiful seas and islets.
 There are a few hotels and resorts in the village.

 Economy

 It mostly gets its economy from tourism and agriculture by the beautiful green islands overlooking the Pacific Ocean.

 History

-It was formerly part of Koror, Palau then became independent a couple years later.
+It was formerly part of Koror, then became independent later.